lucaszebre/BlogApi/README.md

 - Create a article
 - Update a article
 - Delete a article
-- Auth as a admin / Logout as a admin
+- Auth as a admin / Logout as a admin super role , delete comment , modified article , delete article
-- Auth as a visitor / comment the post
+- Auth as a visitor / comment the post , write article

 ## API Endpoints